tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 ```
 where the `Hash()` is the hash of the two votes

+### The Evidence Pool

 The first is generated in the light client, the second in consensus.
-Both are sent to the evidence pool through `AddEvidence(ev Evidence) error` where it first runs `Has(ev Evidence)` to check if it has already received it (by comparing hashes) and then  `Verify(ev Evidence) error` before adding it to the database.
-There are two databases: one
-for pending evidence that is not yet committed and another of the committed evidence (on the chain)
+Both are sent to the evidence pool through `AddEvidence(ev Evidence) error`.
+The evidence pool's primary purpose is to verify evidence.
+It also gossips evidence to other peers' evidence pool and serves it to consensus so it can be committed on chain and the relevant information can be sent to the application in order to exercise punishment.
+When evidence is added, the pool first runs `Has(ev Evidence)` to check if it has already received it (by comparing hashes) and then  `Verify(ev Evidence) error`.
+Once verified the evidence pool stores it it's pending database.
+There are two databases: one for pending evidence that is not yet committed and another of the committed evidence (to avoid committing evidence twice)

 `Verify()` does the following: